urre/acf-fold-flexible/readme.md

 + 1.0: No longer beta.
 Added Support for Advanced Custom Fields PRO
 + 0.15: Field type tooltips: replace underscores with spaces
 + 0.1: First version released

+## Todo
+- [x] Support for Advanced Custom Fields PRO
+- [x] Change tooltip when fieldgroup is expanded
+- [ ] Fix so icons line up in the same order as the fields inside
+- [ ] Support new ACF fields